SlightScribe/SlightScribe-Core/README.md

 ## Fields

 Each project has fields you can configure.

+Fields can be of types:

+ * Text - single line Text.
+ * TextArea - multi line Text.
+ * Date - a date.

+Each field has a Public Id, Or Key.
+This should be alphanumeric only and this will be referenced by templates later.

 These are tied to a project rather than a project version so that when a project is upgraded from a old version to a new version, existing data can be mapped across in some way.
 There aren't yet tools to do that, but that is the intention.